-Source: Oregon DEQ Facility Profiler database (May 2012)
+Source: Oregon DEQ Facility Profiler-Lite Interactive Viewer (May 2021)

 As shown in Figure 1, the largest geographic concentration of facilities with active NPDES permits in the Clackamas River watershed is from the Highway 212/224 junction downstream to the mouth of the watershed in the City of Gladstone.
+This includes the majority of the GEN1200Z: Industrial Stormwater permits.
+There are also concentrations of GEN1200C: Construction Activities permits in the areas near the Cities of Happy Valley, Sandy, and Estacada.